leifcr/nestedsortabletree-rails/README.md

 Credits
 -------

 [Didier Laffourgue](https://github.com/did) for the [aloha-rails plugin](https://github.com/locomotivecms/aloha-rails) as a blueprint.
-See his thank you notes in the readme on aloha-rails plugin...
+See further credits in the readme on aloha-rails plugin.

 Contact
 -------